apache/thrift/doc/install/debian.md

 If you would like to build Apache Thrift libraries for other programming languages you may need to install additional packages.
 The following languages require the specified additional packages:

  * Java
+	* packages: ant
-	* To build Apache Thrift support for Java you will need to install the ant package and Java JDK v1.7 or higher.
-Type **javac** to see a list of available packages, pick the one you prefer and **apt-get install** it (e.g. openjdk-7-jdk).
+	* You will also need Java JDK v1.7 or higher.
+Type **javac** to see a list of available packages, pick the one you prefer and **apt-get install** it (e.g. default-jdk).
  * Ruby
-	* ruby-full ruby-dev ruby-rspec rake rubygems libdaemons-ruby libgemplugin-ruby mongrel
+	* ruby-full ruby-dev ruby-rspec rake rubygems bundler
  * Python
 	* python-all python-all-dev python-all-dbg
  * Perl